rofrano/vagrant-docker-provider/README.md

 end
 ```

-You can omit the `docker.privileged` flag if you won't be running Docker inside the container but since I use these containers like VMs, I run Docker inside of them.
-If you want to test the ARM version on an Intel computer just uncomment the `docker.create_args` line which adds `--platform=linux/arm64` to the `docker run` command to force the `aarch64` image to be used.
+You can omit the `docker.privileged` flag if you won't be running services like Docker inside the container but since I use these containers like VMs, I run Docker inside of them.
+If you want to test the ARM version on an Intel computer just uncomment the `docker.create_args` line which adds `--platform=linux/arm64` to the `docker run` command to force the `aarch64` image to be used via `qemu`.

 ## Command Line Usage